 When Wisconsin job numbers compiled by the U.S. government were on the upswing last year, Governor Scott Walker traveled to Milwaukee to tout them as proof that he was turning around the state’s economy.

-Now that the Bureau of Labor Statistics figures have shown for months that the state is losing more jobs than any other, Walker, a Republican who faces a June 5 recall election, will release his own.
+Now that Bureau of Labor Statistics figures have shown for months that the state is losing more jobs than any other, Walker, a Republican who faces a June 5 recall election, released his own numbers today.
+They say that the state (STOWI1:US) gained 23,321 jobs last year instead of losing 33,900, as the bureau reported.

-Job-creation has become the dominant issue for Democratic critics led by Milwaukee Mayor Tom Barrett, who will face the governor in next month’s election.
-The recall, which grew out of protests against curbs on collective bargaining for most public employees, is a replay of the 2010 contest that Walker won by about 125,000 votes.
+The recall, which grew out of protests against curbs on collective bargaining for most public employees, is a replay of the 2010 contest, in which Walker defeated Barrett by about 125,000 votes.

-Steven Deller, an economics professor at the University of Wisconsin-Madison, said the combination of Walker’s budgetary austerity and a “tremendous amount of uncertainty” generated by the recall “have kind of put the brakes on the state economy.”
+Steven Deller, an economics professor at the University of Wisconsin-Madison, said Walker’s budgetary austerity and a “tremendous amount of uncertainty” generated by the recall “have kind of put the brakes on the state economy.”

 “It’s businesses, it’s households -- people simply don’t know what’s going to happen,” Deller said.
 “And what do you do when you don’t know what’s going to happen?
 You pull back.”

-The Walker administration has complained that federal data don’t reflect improvement in the state’s jobless rate, which dropped to 6.8 percent in March from 7.7 percent in January 2011.
-The national rate in March was 8.1 percent.
+The Walker administration has complained that federal data don’t reflect improvement in the state’s jobless rate.

 “Our workforce has actually been expanding over the last six months,” John Koskinen, chief economist at the Wisconsin Revenue Department, said in a May 10 speech to the Association of Government Accountants.